-1 Section 5 does not apply to banks, savings and loans institutions, federal credit unions, common carriers, air carriers, and companies subject to the Packers and Stockyards Act, 7 U.S.C. § 181 et seq.
+4 Section 5 does not apply to banks, savings and loans institutions, federal credit unions, common carriers, air carriers, and companies subject to the Packers and Stockyards Act, 7 U.S.C. § 181 et seq.
 See 15 U.S.C. § 45(a)(2).

-The FTC has not attempted to show that every noncompete agreement harms competition or even has a "tendency" to do so.
-To the contrary, the FTC admits that individual noncompete agreements can benefit competition, see 89 Fed.
+FTC admits that individual noncompete agreements can benefit competition, see 89 Fed.
 Reg. at 38,422, and the only time the FTC found that a noncompete agreement restricted competition and tried to defend that finding in court, the Seventh Circuit reversed the FTC's finding as "lacking support in the record," Snap-On Tools Corp. v.
 FTC, 321 F.2d 825, 837-38 (7th Cir.
 1963).

 Indeed, the Rule exempts existing noncompete agreements for certain senior executives, 89 Fed.
 Reg. at 38,439, which implicitly recognizes that noncompete agreements are not always anti-competitive.
 So the most that the FTC can claim is that noncompete agreements harm competition in the aggregate.
-See, e.g., id. at 38,422.
+Opening Br.
+12-13; see, e.g., 89 Fed.
+Reg. at 38,422.
 But Section 5 does not speak of aggregate harms or otherwise allow the FTC to regulate one employer's use of a method because of the cumulative effects of other employers' different uses of that method.